 Asian stocks rise on hopes for US-China trade talks

-Asian stock markets rose on Thursday on optimism over possible new U.S.-China talks despite rising Middle East tensions.
+Asian stock markets rose Thursday on optimism over possible new U.S.-China talks despite concerns about rising Middle East tensions.

 Benchmarks in Shanghai, Tokyo, Hong Kong and Sydney all climbed.

-U.S. Treasury Secretary Steven Mnuchin suggested last week that trade envoys might meet in person following two rounds of phone conversations, though he gave no timeline.
-That helped to temper anxiety over U.S.-Iranian tensions.
+Traders were encouraged by U.S. Treasury Secretary Steven Mnuchin's suggestion last week that trade envoys might meet in person following two rounds of phone conversations.
+Mnuchin gave no timeline, but his comments helped to temper anxiety over U.S.-Iranian tensions.

 Traders have focused on signs of movement toward a settlement of the U.S.-China tariff war over Beijing's technology ambitions.